denten-books/plain-text/4-format.md

 the realm of possibilities, it is likely that in fact, most of the texts we consume today come to us in such algorithmically personalized way.
-Algorithms ubiquitously tailor streams of online news and updates, for example, to suit readers preferences.
-Under the computed sign, *nothing* is guaranteed in the passage of text from one pair of hands into another.
+Algorithms ubiquitously tailor streams of online news and updates, for example, to suit the preferences of their readers.
+Nothing is guaranteed in the passage of electronic text from one pair of hands into another.
 Digital formatting expands its purview far beyond typographical convention.
 The erasure of words, word substitution, automatic summarization, wholesale generation of discourse by algorithmic means---the command and control layer contains all such